 Thanks to many budget carriers in The Philippines, finding an affordable flight to Puerto Princesa should not be too difficult.
 Check with Cebu Pacific, Zest, or AirAsia, to name a few.
 Besides Puerto Princesa, El Nido also has a tiny airport serving a limited number of propellor flights, mostly operated by Air Swift.

-A note on Palawan’s tourism – while you can always explore independently, it is very organized and many places can be seen on organized day tours.
-All tours and prices are regulated and all boatmen and tour guides can speak English.
+It’s not difficult to independently plan your own trip to Palawan.
+In El Nido, tourism is very organized and many places can be seen on day tours.
+All tours and prices are regulated and all boatmen and guides can speak English.